nielsvbrecht/ned-pv-forecast/README.md

 This project provides a Home Assistant integration to fetch photovoltaic (PV) generation forecasts for provinces in the Netherlands using the ned.nl API.

+## Future plans

+* Change to the ned.nl postal code API (once available) to provide users insight into their predicted PV production.

 ## Installation in Home Assistant

 There are two ways to install this integration: